Dubai court rejects Danish extradition request for financier | Law-Order

 - United Arab Emirates

-An Emirati court ruled on Monday that a British man suspected of masterminding a USD 1.7 billion tax scheme cannot be extradited to Denmark to face charges.
+An Emirati court ruled on Monday Sanjay Shah - a British man - suspected of masterminding a USD 1.7 billion tax scheme cannot be extradited to Denmark to face charges.

-The decision in the high-profile case grants the hedge fund trader, Sanjay Shah, a victory against Danish authorities who sought him for his role in one of the country's largest-ever fraud cases.
-Monday's court ruling, delivered in a brief hearing without explanation, can be appealed by prosecutors.
-The elaborate scheme, which ran for three years beginning in 2012, involved foreign businesses pretending to own shares in Danish companies and claiming tax refunds for which they were not eligible.
+The decision in the high-profile case grants the hedge fund trader, Shah, a victory against Danish authorities who sought him for his role in one of the country's largest-ever fraud cases.
+Monday's court ruling, delivered after a closed-door hearing and without explanation, can be appealed by prosecutors.
+The elaborate scheme, which ran for three years beginning in 2012, allegedly involved foreign businesses pretending to own shares in Danish companies and claiming tax refunds for which they were not eligible.

+''Of course we will try to get him (out) on bail now immediately,” Shah's lawyer, Ali al-Zarooni, told The Associated Press at court.
+The 52-year-old financier has maintained his innocence in past interviews with journalists but never appeared in Denmark to answer accusations.
+Al-Zarooni had contested the extradition, arguing that Denmark had “breached'' the rules of international extradition treaties in unspecified ways.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)